rschneider-chwy/cli-property-manager/README.md

     * Do you need any new supporting processes?
 For example, if different teams are involved, how will you manage ownership of the different templates?

-1. Import an existing property by running the `akamai property-manager import --network <network>` command.
+1. Import an existing property by running the `akamai property-manager import --network <Optional: network> --propver <Optional: propver>` command.
 This creates a local instance of your configuration.
 You can also create a new property if needed.

 1. Verify that the `/config-snippets` folder contains a separate JSON-based configuration snippet for each rule in your property configuration. <br> In this folder, the `main.json` file ties all the snippets together.
 It lists the available snippets and contains the local permissions for each snippet.